-The Board insists on strict observance with these same standards by its service providers in their activities for the Company and continues to refine its process in this regard.
+The Board of the Company is committed to zero tolerance towards the criminal facilitation of tax evasion.
+The Board insists on strict observance with these same standards by its service providers and continues to refine its process in this regard.